* 14th President of the Japanese Red Cross Society

 From 1991 to 2005, he served as a chairman of the board of directors in JRCS Academy and made a significant contribution in the field of education by establishing 6 JRCS nursing colleges as well as a master's and doctoral degree programs.

 Outside of JRCS Activities, he has been involved in numerous humanitarian organizations including the Central Disaster Prevention Council and has maintained his longstanding commitment to raising awareness of humanitarian issues.

-    In April 2005, he became President of JRCS, and in November the same year, he became Vice President of IFRC.
-In November 2009, he was elected to his current position as President of IFRC.
+In April 2005, he became President of JRCS, and in November the same year, he was elected to Vice President of IFRC.
+In 2009 he took the position of President of IFRC up to 2017.